Balmatt

 By comparing the locations of consecutive earthquakes, we can calculate the direction in which the pressure effects of the injection continue.
 We are therefore able to monitor whether they occur in proximity to major fracture systems.
 By monitoring the injection (pressure and temperature), VITO is hoping to guarantee the safe operation of the geothermal energy plant.

-For each parameter, limit values are defined that demarcate a green, an orange and a red zone.
-If at least one of the parameters is in the orange zone, operational conditions at the geothermal power plant, such as flow and injection pressures, are gradually reduced.
-If at least one of the parameters is in a red zone, the power plant is temporarily shut down in a controlled manner.
+Threshold values are defined for each parameter, delineating a green, orange, and red zone.
+If one or more parameters fall within the orange zone, the operational conditions in the geothermal power plant, such as flow rate and injection pressure, are gradually reduced.
+If one or more parameters fall within the red zone, the plant is temporarily shut down in a controlled manner.